PhilT95/athenlyx/docs/blue/tools-network/NetworkMiner.md

 # NetworkMiner - Open Source Traffic Sniifer and more
->NetworkMiner is an open source Network Forensic Analysis Tool (NFAT) for Windows (but also works in Linux / Mac OS X / FreeBSD).
+>NetworkMiner is an open source NFAT for Windows (but also works in Linux / Mac OS X / FreeBSD).
 NetworkMiner can be used as a passive network sniffer/packet capturing tool to detect operating systems, sessions, hostnames, open ports etc. without putting any traffic on the network.
 NetworkMiner can also parse PCAP files for off-line analysis and to regenerate/reassemble transmitted files and certificates from PCAP files.

 NetworkMiner is a great tool to get: